mtak/Woonveilig_GATE-03-to-MQTT/README.md

+> [!NOTE]
+> Seems like Woonveilig have patched the firmware on the gateway in a way that the script cannot fetch the alarm status anymore.
+See [this issue](https://github.com/mtak/Woonveilig_GATE-02-to-MQTT/issues/1).
+If anyone finds that it still works, or there is a workaround, please submit a PR.

 # Woonveilig GATE-03-to-MQTT
 This service allows you to publish the state of your Woonveilig/Egardia GATE-03 system to MQTT.
 It calls the GATE-03 webpage and outputs to mqtt every 2 seconds.